ckattner/pdi/README.md

 `Spoon#run` will return:

-* `PDI::Spoon::Result` upon a successful run.
+* `Pdi::Spoon::Result` upon a successful run.
-* If a non-zero exit code was returned then a `PDI::Spoon::PanError` or `PDI::Spoon::KitchenError` will be raised.
+* If a non-zero exit code was returned then a `Pdi::Spoon::PanError` or `Pdi::Spoon::KitchenError` will be raised.

 You can access the raw command line results by tapping into the execution attribute of the result or error object.

 Note: Not all options are currently supported.
-See PDI's official references for [Pan](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/000) and [Kitchen](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/010) to see all options.
+See Pdi's official references for [Pan](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/000) and [Kitchen](https://help.pentaho.com/Documentation/6.1/0L0/0Y0/070/010) to see all options.

 ## Contributing